nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 const RIDB_API_KEY = process.env.REACT_APP_RIDB_API_KEY;
 ```

-Later, when creating Heroku app, we can set up each of the environment variables using terminal command `$heroku config:set`.
+Later, when creating Heroku app, we can set up each of the environment variables using terminal command `$ heroku config:set`.

 Remember to add the .env file to your .gitignore so it doesn’t get saved to GitHub
 ## Heroku: Deployment